Certican (Everolimus)

 Pregnancy and Breastfeeding

 Certican is not recommended during pregnancy.
-Use highly effective contraception during treatment and for 8 weeks after stopping.
-Breastfeeding is not recommended while taking Certican.
-In male patients, Certican may reduce sperm production, affecting ability to father children (generally reversible).
+Effective contraception should be used during treatment and for 8 weeks after stopping.
+Breastfeeding is also not recommended while taking Certican.

 Drug Interactions

-Grapefruit interaction: Do not take Certican with grapefruit or grapefruit juice as this can affect how the medicine works.
+Grapefruit interaction: Do not take Certican with grapefruit or grapefruit juice.

 • Cannabidiol